DhyeyR-007/ArmLab-Vision-based-Mannipulation/README.md

 # Vision-based Autonomous Manipulation

-A 5-degree-of-freedom robotic arm autonomously organizes blocks of varying sizes, colors, and placements into a target configuration.
+At ArmLab, a 5-degree-of-freedom robotic arm autonomously organizes blocks of varying sizes, colors, and placements into a target configuration.
 Analytical inverse kinematics calculates the necessary waypoints for positioning the end-effector, while a heuristic motion planning approach generates feasible paths.
 An overhead Intel RealSense LiDAR camera detects the blocks on the board, and homogeneous transformations convert the pixel and depth data into real-world coordinates.
 For added accuracy, the extrinsic matrix is calibrated using four AprilTags with known positions.

 ## Sensing